Symposium CC

 Stefan SCHAFFOENER, Bayreuth University, Germany

-Alexander SHAPIRO, Ohio State University, USA
+Alexander SHAPIRO, Titanium Brazing, Inc., USA

 Fabrizio VALENZA, ICMATE-CNR, Italy